rcjng/rcjng.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-hi! my name is rob and i am a regents scholar at the university of california, san diego studying computer science. i am on track to graduate in just shy of three years by march 2023 and plan to enter the industry as a software engineer post-graduation!
+Hi!
+My name is Rob and I am a Regents Scholar at the University of California, San Diego studying Computer Science.
+I am on track to graduate in just shy of three years by March 2023 and plan to enter the industry as a Software Engineer post-graduation!

-currently, i am a software engineering intern at [werfen](https://www.werfen.com/na/en) in san diego, california working on the software design of an upcoming whole blood hemostasis testing medical device. beyond this, i am interested in gaining more experience in mobile app development and systems programming. in particular, i am seeking either a mobile software engineer role or an embedded software engineer role involving operating systems, networks, microcontrollers and processors, memory systems, low-level debugging and testing, and much more!
+Currently, I am a Software Engineering Intern at [Werfen](https://www.werfen.com/na/en) in San Diego, California working on the software design of an upcoming whole blood hemostasis testing medical device.
+Beyond this role, I am interested in gaining more experience in mobile app development and systems programming.
+In particular, I am seeking a mobile software engineer role, a full-stack software developer role, or an embedded software engineer role involving operating systems, networks, microcontrollers and processors, memory systems, low-level debugging and testing, and much more!